-My name is Corrie and I knitted the top I’m wearing in this picture (skills).
-Anyway, I’m a vegetarian food blogger (obviously), Sainsbury’s magazine’s Art Editor (bizarrely), a qualified nutritionist (hilariously) and a Thai massage therapist (randomly).
+My name is Corrie and I’m a meat-free food blogger (obviously), Sainsbury’s magazine’s Art Editor (bizarrely), a qualified nutritionist (hilariously) and a Thai massage therapist (randomly).

-I grew up in a very exotic town called ‘Luton’ but now live in North London with my boyfriend Jamie.
+I grew up in Luton but now live in North London with my boyfriend Jamie.
 I spend most of my time, cooking, eating and knitting.

 Anyway, Like a lot of women, I’ve been on a diet most of my adult life.
 It’s rubbish, especially when your hobbies include ordering a large Domino’s, drinking a bottle of Rioja and having a good cry on a Friday evening.
 That’s not to say that I don’t like healthy food, I weirdly have a diploma in nutrition but I need a diet that will accommodate my spectacular ‘wagon fall offs’.
 That’s why the food I cook on this blog will predominantly be health conscious, nutritious and economical.

 This blog is in loving memory of my dad Graham, aka the fussiest vegetarian who ever walked the earth.
-All my recipes are inspired by and created for him.
+All my recipes are inspired by, created for and dedicated to him.

 DISCLAIMER: Although most of my recipes are vegetarian, I do recommend the use of some cheeses that may not be.
 All recipes that are purely vegetarian will be indicated with a V and all vegan recipes with a Vn.
 Some of my vegan recipes are variations of my vegetarian recipes.
 These recipes may not neccessarily be labelled Vn but the vegan variation will be highlighted green under the subhead ‘make it vegan‘ where applicable.